GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Conclusions

 To illustrate the validity of the integrator, we showed that it provides results consistent with the secular theories for the obliquity variation of a moonless Earth, and the tidal evolution of a hypothetical Earth-Moon system.
 This allowed us to confidently apply it to the less well understood system Trappist-I, and show that the differences in transit-timing variations could reach a few seconds for a four year measurements, and planetary interactions could push planet f, g and h out of the synchronized states, which are consistent with \citet{Bolmont20} and \citet{Vinson19}.

 We assume the objects are rigid bodies in our simulation package.
 This is a good approximation when the deformation of the objects are slow.
 Thus, our simulation package can be applied for objects with a slow change of rotation rate or tidal distortion.
 When the deformation rate is faster than the orbital variation timescales, spin-orbit coupling using hydrodynamical simulations could provide more accurate results \citep[e.g.,][]{Li21}.
+Beyond planetary systems, the rigid-body integrator can also be applied to asteroid binaries, which exhibit interesting dynamical properties due to spin-orbit coupling \citep{Fahnestock08, Davis20, Meyer21}.